wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/integrate-network-ids-suricata.rst

 Configure your environment as follows to test the POC.

 #.
-Install Suricata on the RHEL 7 monitored endpoint from the EPEL repository.
-Take into account that Suricata was tested with version 5.0.4 and that the EPEL repository depends on your operating system version:
+Install Suricata (with version 5.0.4) on the RHEL 7 monitored endpoint.
+This requires EPEL repository that depends on your operating system version.

     .. code-block:: XML